BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 **Computer-Readable Exports:**
 * **Hex:** The mostly widely used computer-readable specification.
 Use this if you plan to export to an older wallet.
-* **`ur:crypto-seed`:** Blockchain Commons' computer-readable specification.
+* **Envelope:** Blockchain Commons' UR computer-readable specification.
 This is the best export method for modern wallets that support Uniform Resources, including Gordian apps, because it will also preserve metadata such as data of creation and notes.

 These functions will all allow you to share your data as described in "Using Share Sheets", below.

-In addition, you can choose "Backup" to share your `ur:crypto-seed` by a few additional means, including displaying a QR for scanning, writing to an NFC Tag (see ":warning: Using NFC Tags" for the dangers of doing so), or printing.
+In addition, you can choose "Backup" to share your seed in an envelope or with SSKR shares by a few additional means, including displaying a QR for scanning, writing to an NFC Tag (see ":warning: Using NFC Tags" for the dangers of doing so), or printing.

 <div align="center">
   <table border=0>